fenago/R-Programming/md/Lab_1.md

 folder on your machine.
 Any time you start a new project, you should start a new project in RStudio by going to **`File`** \|
-**`New Project`**, as shown in the below screenshot, or by clicking the new project button (blue, with a green plus sign
+**`New Project`**, as shown in the below screenshot, or by clicking the new project button (blue, with a green plus sign):

 ![](./images/06e0e2ec-a142-4179-b832-d38db1376d1a.png)

-).

 ![](./images/ff54b915-d9f0-4cf9-b686-4c190278e75a.png)